ssdev-team/ssHUD/README.md

 ## Reporting a Vulnerability

-If you found a vulnerability, tell us in this section.
+If you found a vulnerability, tell us in the Issues section.